containers/podman/docs/tutorials/basic_networking.md

 very well have been 80 as well (except for rootless users).

-To connect from an outside client to the webserver, simply point an HTTP client to the host’s IP address at port 8080 for rootfull and port 8081 for rootless.
+To connect from an outside client to the webserver, simply point an HTTP client to the host’s IP address at port 8080 for rootful and port 8081 for rootless.
 ```
 (outside_host): $ curl 192.168.99.109:8080
    ___           __